 Since inception, we have experienced recurring operating losses and negative cash flows from operating activities, and have significant accumulated deficit.
 We expect to continue to generate operating losses and consume significant cash resources for the foreseeable future.
 Without additional financing, these conditions raise substantial doubt about our ability to continue as a going concern, meaning that we may be unable to continue operations for the foreseeable future or realize assets and discharge liabilities in the ordinary course of operations.
 As a result, our financial statements include an explanatory paragraph expressing substantial doubt about our ability to continue as a going concern.
 If we are unable to obtain sufficient funding, our business, prospects, financial condition and results of operations will be materially and adversely affected and we may be unable to continue as a going concern.
 If we are unable to continue as a going concern, we may have to liquidate our assets and may receive less than the value at which those assets are carried on our consolidated financial statements, and it is likely that investors will lose all or a part of their investment.
-Future reports from our independent registered public accounting firm may also contain statements expressing doubt about our ability to continue as a going concern, investors or other financing sources may be unwilling to provide additional funding on commercially reasonable terms or at all.
+Future reports from our independent registered public accounting firm may also contain statements expressing doubt about our ability to continue as a going concern.
+If we seek additional financing to fund our business activities in the future and there remains doubt about our ability to continue as a going concern, investors or other financing sources may be unwilling to provide additional funding on commercially reasonable terms or at all.